taneshsin/EngageTrack-AI/README.md

 # 📊 EngageTrack AI – Smart Productivity Insights

-**EngageTrack AI** is a simulated SaaS product analytics platform that visualizes user lifecycle insights, churn risk, engagement levels, and delivers AI-powered nudges.
-It mimics how modern AI-enabled SaaS platforms use behavioral signals and personalization to drive engagement.
+**EngageTrack AI** is a simulated SaaS analytics platform that visualizes user lifecycle insights, churn risk, engagement levels, and delivers AI-powered nudges.
+It mimics how modern AI-enabled SaaS products use behavioral signals and personalization to drive engagement.

 Built with **Streamlit + XGBoost + Docker + GitHub Actions + Azure AKS**, this project showcases **product strategy, DevOps maturity, and full-stack delivery**.